 If a student who was charged for and paid for textbooks, uniforms, or equipment, returns unmarked textbooks, unworn uniforms, or the equipment in good condition--allowing for reasonable wear and tear--within 30 days following the date of the student's cancellation, termination, or withdrawal, the institution shall refund the charge for the textbooks, uniforms, or equipment paid by the student.
 Uniforms that have been worn cannot be returned because of health and sanitary reasons.
-If the student fails to return textbooks, uniforms or equipment in good condition within 30 days following the date of the student's cancellation, termination, or withdrawal, the institution within 30 days following the date of the student fails to return textbooks, uniforms or equipment in good condition within 30 days following the student.
+If the student fails to return textbooks, uniforms or equipment in good condition within 30 days following the date of the student's cancellation, termination, or withdrawal, the institution shall refund that has been paid by the student.
+The student fails to return textbooks, uniforms or equipment in cost of the items that has been paid by the student.
 The student may then retain the equipment without further financial obligation to The School.